 These principles help to define the characteristics of ESG reporting and promote specific outcomes, including accuracy, transparency and reliability:

-For example, did the adoption of sustainability reporting result in higher costs of operations, reduced production, and a slump in profits?
+For example, did the adoption of an ESG sustainability reporting result in higher costs of operations, reduced production, and a slump in profits?

-Try to be as transparent and accurate as possible when generating the report, especially when highlighting the causes and effects of a business’s actions.
+Try to be as transparent and accurate as possible when generating the report, especially when highlighting the causes and effects of a business’s actions (all about GRI Standards).

 When some people ask, “What is ESG reporting?" they also want to know how it works for different businesses.